Does your employer offer flexible spending accounts? Do you take advantage of this benefit?

 The “use-it-or-lose-it” rule has always been one of the biggest downsides to saving in these plans.
 Some plans do provide a grace period to let you use the money by March 15 of the following year, but the "lose it" rule kicks in after that date.

 In response to issues that many consumers faced in losing such unspent funds, the U.S. Treasury Department amended FSA rules in 2013.
 The changes permitted employers to offer plans that would allow employees to roll over up to $500 from their current plan year account for the next plan year.

 Such changes are made at the employer's discretion, however, and many haven't implemented the new option.
 Many companies have decided to maintain the March 15 grace period instead of the rollover provision as IRS rules force them to choose one option or the other.
 Check with your plan administrator to see what your company offers.

 FSAs, then, are as flexible as their name suggests.
 However, their availability from employers is not as widespread as many would like.
-According to a 2018 study conducted by the Society for Human Resource Management, only 63 percent of employers offer medical Flexible Spending Accounts.
+According to the U.S. Bureau of Labor Statistics, only 43 percent of private industry workers have access to FSAs, while 71 percent of state and local government workers have access.